JarvusInnovations/SeptaMobi/KNOWN_ISSUES.md

 Trip PLanner:
 Reenable clear icon , needs css

-Not all controllers support routing, all controllers need sub routes
+controllers needing sub routes
+	-Stops
+	-Trip Planner (w/ bookmark url support)

+Perks
-Perks are not sortable
+	- not sortable

-Token locations are not implemented
+	- selecting a perk should show it on the map

 Assets are missing for perks, token locations, and other bus direction